Avi-2362/Vehicle-Insurance-Predictor/README.md

 # Vehicle-Insurance-Predictor

-Predict the price of a second hand motorbike
+Predict the Insurence amount for the Vehicles by analysing its data.